Sanjay Subrahmanyam

-Sanjay Subrahmanyam (born 21 May 1961) is an Indian historian who specialises in the early modern period and in connected history.
+Sanjay Subrahmanyam (born 21 May 1961) is an Indian American historian of the early modern period.
 He is the author of several books and publications.
 He holds the Irving and Jean Stone Endowed Chair in Social Sciences at UCLA which he joined in 2004.

 Background and education

 Sanjay Subramanyam is the son of K. Subrahmanyam and his wife Sulochana.
-His father, K. Subrahmanyam, was a prominent expert on strategic affairs.
-Sanjay has an older sister and two older brothers, namely Subrahmanyam Jaishankar, who retired from the Indian Foreign Service as its head, and serves now as India's Minister of External Affairs as part of the BJP; and S. Vijay Kumar, who followed their father into the Indian Administrative Service.
+He was brought up in a Tamil Brahmin family, His father was a prominent expert on strategic affairs.
+Sanjay has an elder sister, and two elder brothers: Subrahmanyam Jaishankar, who retired from the Indian Foreign Service as its head, and serves now as India's Minister of External Affairs in the BJP government; and S. Vijay Kumar, who followed their father into the Indian Administrative Service.
 Subrahmanyam is married to a UCLA historian of modern France, Caroline Ford.

 Sanjay Subrahmanyam graduated with a BA (Hons) in economics from St. Stephen's College, Delhi.
 He received his MA and PhD in 1987 in economic history from the Delhi School of Economics on the topic of "Trade and the Regional Economy of South India, c.
 1550–1650".